Our very own aransò, salted smoked herring mousse

-I certainly won’t try to argue against those valid questions and doubts that came to your mind, not when I clearly state that this blog is about Haiti, its food and gastronomy.
-I will, however, argue that just because an ingredient is not typical to our soil, it doesn’t mean that it cannot play an essential part in our cooking so long as it is associated with a key Haitian ingredient, and thus has a local flair that makes it worthy of being included in our culinary repertoire.
+I certainly won’t try to argue against those valid questions and doubts that came to your mind.
+Not when I clearly state that this blog is about Haiti, its food and gastronomy.
+I will, however, argue that just because an ingredient is not typical to our soil, it doesn’t mean that it cannot play an essential part in our cooking.
+If it is associated with a key Haitian ingredient, it definitely has a local flair that makes it worthy of being included in our culinary repertoire.

-With that said, let me introduce you to that Haitian appetizer dish of ours that we came up with – or at least the one we think we came up with it, for someone somewhere in Haiti might have done it already – during the Holidays when we were hosting family for dinner.
+With that said, let me introduce you to that Haitian appetizer dish of ours that we came up with during the Holidays when we were hosting family for dinner.
+Or at least the one we think we came up with it, for someone somewhere in Haiti might have done it already.

 In Haiti, we tend to eat the same things the same way all the time.
 So this year, thinking that menu variations would bring a little life to a party, especially to a traditional one like our yearly Christmas dinner, we decided to eat the same thing a different way.